lime-robot/dsb2019/README.md

 - GPU: 5 x NVIDIA RTX2080Ti 11G (2 GPUs in 1 PC)
 - RAM: 64G

+The above is just my PC spec.
+In fact, GTX 1080 is enough for training.

 ## Prepare Data
 You can generate `bowl.pt`, `bowl_info.pt` files by running `prepare_data.py`